hamcrest/JavaHamcrest/README.txt

  * [hamcrest-all.jar]
    Includes all of the above.

-For convenience, all the Jars also include source code.
+Sources and JavaDoc jars are available for all of the above.

 --[ Dependencies ]-------------------------------------------